FreeTTSFreeTTS

 Every mstts:express-as style FreeTTS supports

 Not every voice supports every style.
-The Studio's style chip picker (in Single mode) shows what your selected voice supports.
+The Studio's style chip picker (in Single voice) shows what your selected voice supports.
 Aria, Jenny, and the Chinese voices Xiaoxiao/Yunxi have the widest catalogs.
 British and most localized voices typically support just cheerful + sad.

 Emotion